Read chapters

 As they moved along Rotten Row, the pair exuded an air of effortless command and mutual respect.
 The gentleman held the reins lightly, allowing his mount the freedom to move naturally, yet there was an unmistakable connection between them – an understanding borne of countless hours spent together.

 As the rider urged his horse into a swift canter, the transformation was immediate and striking.
 Maximus responded with a burst of energy, his powerful muscles rippling under his gleaming coat, hooves pounding the ground in a rhythmic, thunderous cadence.
-Now leaning slightly forward, Nevill maintained perfect balance and control, his coat tails and the horse's mane streaming back in the created wind.
+Lord Nevill maintained perfect balance and control, his coattails and the horse's mane streaming back in the wind.

 Man and horse moved as one with grace and power.
 Their rapid pace sent a thrilling rush through the park, catching the attention of the few onlookers who paused to admire the display of speed and synergy.